InstituteforDiseaseModeling/modelops/README.md

 3. **Workspace Stack** - Dask cluster deployment
 4. **Adaptive Stack** - Optimization runs (Optuna, MCMC)

 Each stack references outputs from previous stacks, enabling clean separation of concerns and independent lifecycle management.

-## Contributing
+## Contributing & Feedback

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Feel free to reach out to Vince Buffalo (vince.buffalo@gatesfoundation.org) for tips on how to get started and where efforts would be most helpful!

 ## Related Projects